raystack/meteor/docs/docs/guides/2_manage_recipes.md

 One can also generate multiple recipes with similar configurations using the `meteor gen` command mentioned [below](#generating-multiple-recipes-from-a-template).

-After making the necessary changes to the source, and sinks as per your local setup, you can validate the sample-recipe using steps mentioed [here](#linting-recipes).
+After making the necessary changes to the source, and sinks as per your local setup, you can validate the sample-recipe using steps mentioned [here](#linting-recipes).

 ## Generating new Sample recipe\(s\)